 - Review your contact information in MyCampus.
 If you need to update or change information, complete the Change of Personal Information Form and submit to the Records Office.
 Incorrect information may delay processing your financial aid request.

 - Complete the Federal Direct Loan Request Form below.
-Financial Services will process your request.
+Student Financial Aid will process your request.
 Monitor the status of your request by viewing your Financial Aid in the Student Center of MyCampus and your LCCC email address.

 - If you are a first-time federal student loan borrower at LCCC or have been selected by the Department of Education, you must complete the online requirements at http://www.studentaid.gov (you will need your FSA ID and password!):